 Do factors like race and gender come into play, consciously or unconsciously, when transplant centers are offered donor kidneys?
-It looks that way, according to the results of a new study published in the July 2017 Clinical Journal of the American Society of Nephrology (CJASN).
+It looks that way, according to the results of a study published in the July 2017 Clinical Journal of the American Society of Nephrology (CJASN).
 The research analyzed deceased donor adult kidney offers to patients at the top of wait lists spanning 2007-2012 to see how often the kidneys were accepted or rejected.
 They then looked at these acceptance rates to discover any discrepancies between groups.
 In total, 7 million offers were analyzed.
 Kidneys were offered a median of seven times before finally being accepted for transplantation.

 So, why all the rejections for such a seemingly in-demand organ?
 To lay people, the process of matching a donor kidney with a recipient seems pretty cut and dried.
 However, pairing an organ that's likely to work given a patient's specific circumstances is complex, to say the least.
 "We found that transplant centers largely pass on organ offers based upon certain donor, recipient and their center characteristics.
 These characteristics include donors with high blood pressure, a history of diabetes, reduced kidney function or death from cardiac reasons," explains lead researcher and nephrologist, Anne Huml, M.D., with Case Western Reserve University in an email interview.